CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Design.md

 # Model Design

-A number of forecasting methods are available in the CACI Forecaster.
+A number of forecasting methods are available in Forecaster.

 ### The Three Core Forecasting Methods
-The CACI Forecaster offers three core forecasting models, each requiring input columns which are incorporated into the forecast as additional drivers.
-In order to allow for multiplicative data, the application provides you with the option to take the natural logarithm of the target variable prior to forecasting.
-This is available in the Settings icon once you have selected the relevant forecasting method.
+Forecaster offers three core forecasting models, each requiring input columns which are incorporated into the forecast as additional drivers.
+This is available from the **Parameters** button once you have selected the relevant forecasting model.

 | Method          | Description                                                                                                                                                                                                                                                  | Input Columns                                                                                                                                        |